smcgdub/the_33rpm_player/README.md

 <div id="dropzone" style="width: 300px; height: 100px; border: 2px dashed #ccc;">Drop your song here</div>
 ```

-I want the test to be centred in the dropzone, at the moment it is written in the top left hand corner.
+I want the text to be centred in the dropzone, at the moment it is written in the top left hand corner.
 Can you adjust the code so its centred inside the dropzone bother horizontally and vertically

 <strong>Response</strong><br>
 Sure!
 You can centre the text inside the #dropzone element both horizontally and vertically by adding the following CSS code: